osmanhassan/Musicshop-laravel/readme.md

 ## Issues

-You are welcome to inform in the issue section or via email.
+You are welcome to inform about any issue regarding this project in the issue section or via email.